-The program was announced as part of the 2020-21 Budget measure Improved Access to Agricultural and Veterinary Chemicals initiative (the initiative), which aims to support farmers, increase productivity and grow foods for expanding export markets by improving access to agvet chemicals.
-It extends the 2018-20 initiative which, in turn, extends the 2014-15 Budget measure titled A Competitive Agriculture Sector - improved access to agricultural and veterinary chemicals, which was scheduled to terminate on 30 June 2018.
+The grant program was announced as part of the 2021-22 Budget measure Supporting trade - extend the Improved Access to Agricultural and Veterinary Chemicals program (the initiative), which aims to support farmers, increase productivity and grow foods for expanding export markets by improving access to agvet chemicals.
+It extends the 2020-21 and 2018-2020 initiative which, in turn, extend the 2014-15 Budget measure titled A Competitive Agriculture Sector - improved access to agricultural and veterinary chemicals.

-This measure forms part of the Australian Agriculture and Export Growth Plan, and sits within the department's Portfolio Budget Statement (PBS) Outcome 3.10 - Agricultural Resources.
+The 2021-22 Budget measure forms part of the Agriculture 2030 package, and sits within the department's Portfolio Budget Statement (PBS) Outcome 3.10 - Agricultural Resources.